jennyyj/jennyyj/README.md

 ### Hi there 👋
-### This Repository is just a website I am using to practice my technical skills.
-It's a resume for myself.
+### This Repository is just a website I am using to practice my technical skills as I keep learning.
+It's an all about me page and I update it whenever I find the time to clean up the code and just experiment different designs.

 <!--
 **jennyyj/jennyyj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.